rigetti/pyquil/docs/source/basics.rst

 All qubits begin in the ground state.
 This means that if we measure a qubit without applying operations on it, we expect to receive a 0 result.
 The ``X`` gate will rotate qubit 0 from the ground state to the excited state, so a measurement immediately after should return a 1 result.
-More details about gate operations are explained in :ref:`intro`.

 We can print our pyQuil program (``print(p)``) to see the equivalent Quil representation: